karavanlarp/karavanlarp.github.io/eng/reg/registration.md

 ---
 ## Registration

-Registration is closed at the moment.
+Registration for the second event of the Caravan larp-series begins on July 1st.